 2. Ask your mortgage lender for a closing balance

 If you choose to remortgage, you need to know what your closing balance will be as this will be the amount you need to borrow when you take out another mortgage loan.
 On request, your lender will provide you with a redemption certificate, which is the statement that tells you how much you owe on your loan, including any fees that still need to be paid.

 If you’re going to remortgage, you don’t want to end up on a deal that you can’t afford or that isn’t as good as other deals on the market.
-As such, it is wise to speak to a mortgage broker for advice as they will search the market for deals that suit your financial circumstances.
-If you choose a fee-free mortgage broker, you won’t have to pay for their services, so this is one way to save money during the remortgage process.
+As such, it is wise to speak to mortgage brokers for advice as they will search the market for the best remortgage deal that suits your financial circumstances.
+If you choose a fee-free broker like YesCanDo, in most cases you won’t have to pay a fee for their services, so this is one way to save money during the remortgage process.

 Many lenders offer two types of mortgages: repayment or interest-only.